 The older your home is, the more likely it is to rest on top of a stone foundation.
-Homes in the Virginia area, in particular, which have survived through the first World War, will have concrete block or poured concrete keeping them in place.
+Homes in the Virginia area, in particular, which have survived through the first World War, will have a concrete block or poured concrete keeping them in place.

 This kind of foundational support is lauded for its inexpensive nature and its sturdy build.
 That said, it is much more difficult to waterproof a home that rests on a concrete foundation than it is to waterproof one that’s otherwise supported.